Posted 11.01. 2018 by Cekindo / Last update on 29.11. 2018

 Besides all the requirements above, an overview of the Indonesian product registration for food and beverage, food supplements, and medical devices and equipment will definitely help you:

-Then they assess the product, especially on its risk to consumers.
-Based on the result, BPOM decides whether you can proceed to the evaluation stage.
+Based on the result, BPOM decides whether you can proceed to the product registration stage.

 This is when the BPOM will evaluate all the merits of your application, including the documents you have submitted.
 There are only three possible outcomes: approval, additional data needed, and rejection.
 Of the three, you should avoid the last since it means repeating the entire assessment process again.

-If BPOM needs more information, you need to comply with the requirements within 50 days.
+If BPOM needs more information, you need to comply with the requirements.
+The timeline to fulfill the requirement varies depending on product type.
 Else, the agency will cancel your application, and you have to start from scratch.
-When you get the approvement, you will receive ML codes for your imported products.
+When you get the approvement, you will receive License Number codes for your imported products.

 For companies importing cosmetics, the process usually goes like this: